Rayannl668/autonomous_quadruped/JOURNAL.md

 August 11: Reasearching

-Today my goal is to find out how arduino works and maybe even get to kno wwich components i need for this project.
+Today my goal is to find out how arduino works and maybe even get to know wich components i need for this project.